RETOOL THE FUTURE

 There is a vast sea of material on this website.
 To help you get launched, here are a few suggestions:

 2) Read CESJ’s Core Values.
 If they make sense to you, then you already understand much of the philosophy and principles of what we call the “Just Third Way.”
-CESJ’s Code of Ethics remind each of us as members how we should treat each other in working together for social and economic justice.
+CESJ’s Code of Ethics reminds each of us as members how we should treat each other in working together for social and economic justice.

 3) Read the basic explanations of our “Just Third Way” ideas, and share them with your friends.